 Feature and Applicability Description Functions Provided (PED, EPP, UPT, "Functions provided" denotes which of the following functions are supported by the device.
-One or more of the following may apply, depending on the implementation: SCR, Non-PED) PIN entry: The device enables cardholder PIN capture. , Card reader capabilities: The device has components that can capture card data, such as magnetic-stripe reader (MSR) or ICC reader (ICCR) or Contactless (CTLS).
+One or more of the following may apply, depending on the implementation: SCR, SCRP, non- PIN entry: The device enables cardholder PIN capture.
+PED) Card reader capabilities: The device has components that can capture card data, such as magnetic-stripe reader (MSR) or ICC reader (ICCR) or Contactless (CTLS).
 Note: Contactless readers are only considered compliant for P2PE usage if the Approval Class in question has been validated to SRED.
 Furthermore, some device approvals may have versions validated to SRED and some that are not.
 Where such a mix occurs, only devices using a firmware version designated for SRED are validated to meet the contactless reader security requirements.
 For devices with contactless readers using firmware that is not validated to SRED, the contactless readers are not validated to any security requirements.
 Display: The device has an integrated display used for cardholder prompts and possibly the presentation of other information.
-SRED: The device has met the requirements in the Secure Reading and Exchange of Data module.
-OP: The device has met the requirements in the Open Protocols module.
+SRED: The device has met the requirements in the Secure Reading and Exchange of Data module. • OP: The device has met the requirements in the Open Protocols module.
 Additional Information This field may be used to place any additional pertinent information.
-For example, when a vendor has changed the status of a device to end-of-life as delineated in Section 4.3 - Fees. and thus the device is no longer available for purchase except for maintenance purposes subject to payment brand rules.
+For example, when a vendor has changed the status of a device to end-of-life as delineated in Section 4.3 - Fees and thus the device is no longer available for purchase except for maintenance purposes subject to payment brand rules.
 This will also be used for v2 HSMs to delineate whether they are approved for restricted or unrestricted usage as delineated in the HSM Security Requirements: Restricted - Approval is valid only when deployed in Controlled Environments or more robust (e.g., Secure Environments) as defined in ISO 13491-2 and in the device's PCI HSM Security Policy.
 Unrestricted - Approval is valid in any environment.
+Devices supporting ISO PIN Block Format 4 (AES) will be noted here.
+For additional information on whether the MK/SK, DUKPT or Fixed Key methodologies are supported for AES PIN Blocks, see the Key Management section.
 Device Form Factor All security-relevant components (PIN pad, display, card reader(s)) of the device are shown in one or more pictures.
 At least one of the pictures must fulfill the requirement that the hardware version number must be shown on a label attached to the device.
 Note that for devices with multiple approved hardware versions, only one such illustration is necessary to facilitate purchasers of these devices recognizing how to determine the approved version(s).